Before the move to Dubai, I had very clear skin with one or two tiny pimples off and on every month.

-There are a variety of factors which probably contributed to the acne ranging from change in diet to change in environment to change in skin care products.
-I certainly never paid attention to skin care products before I moved to Dubai.
+There are a variety of factors which probably contributed to the acne ranging from a change in diet to a change in environment to a change in skincare products.

-There are thousands of synthetic ingredients out there and if one were to avoid every one, you might as well leave the planet or don’t put anything on your skin at all.
+There are thousands of synthetic ingredients out there and if one were to avoid everyone, you might as well leave the planet or don’t put anything on your skin at all.

 12 Most Common Synthetic Ingredients to Avoid in Skin Care Products